 Remember that temporary token expirations are usually longer than the Default API-generated Token Expiration.

 Copy and paste the access token from the Temporary Access Token field into the TOKEN portion of your curl command.
-See the following example:
+For example:

 - Check that your call is successful.
 It should look like this:

-You can use REST API to generate a short-lived access token.
+You can use REST APIs to generate a short-lived access token.
 This default, on-demand token is not tracked on the UI.

-Use POST /controller/api/oauth/access_token.
-You will need the API Client name and Client Secret to generate the token:
+/controller/api/oauth/access_token.
+You will need the API Client name and Client Secret to generate the token.
+For example:

-- Use the generated token to list all applications:
+Use the generated token to list all applications.
+For example: